 The ceremony was very well presented by all concerned including the Address to the Senior Warden given by W.Bro D. Moorhouse PProvJGD and Address to the Junior Warden given by W.Bro.
 P. Jones.
 We also had W.Bro Barry Sugden PPrGOr as organist for the evening, which gave that added quality that is missed so often when there is no music in the Lodge.

 The evening was a great success and a privilege to be part of; albeit Carl and I had to leave the Lodge for a short while during the Board of Installed Masters.
 The ceremony was followed by a lively festive board to celebrate the occasion, where stories of David’s childhood were recounted by WBro David Halford PAGChap who was his teacher when he was 7.

 The Worshipful Master commented that, “of all the Grand and Provincial Officers that could have been present, he was most looking forward to his old teacher being in attendance.
 My Installation Ceremony and dinner following have been unforgettable and I intend to continue the good work of the Masters before me.”
 Bro Jones continued “ I have two main objectives as Master.
 Firstly promoting and increasing our charitable fund.
 It’s an area very close to my heart.
 I have been actively fund raising for different charities for over thirty years.
 Secondly, to make all the Past Masters and members of Richmond Lodge 1011 proud of me and to try to fill the enormous footsteps of W. Bro L. Hamer who has been a great inspiration and great mentor whilst progressing through the ranks?”

 If you have any new stories you would like to see published here, please contact

-WBro John LeBrun, District Communications Officer for Oldham District.
+WBro John Curry, District Communications Officer for Oldham District.